Spring Valley Caverns

 And so we did.
 This site is located just west of the barn, but a sufficient distance away to create some privacy.

 The proposed new entrance spot was pinpointed inside the cave using specialized equipment.
 This unique radio gear sends signals through solid rock, which can be captured and deciphered by surface personnel using a fine tuned antenna.
-John and Clay calculated that the cave ceiling was 114-feet below the surface.

 Signal to surface.